bababoss/baba-Robo/README.md

-# SushVisionRobo
+# Baba Robo
-SushVision Robo is a vision based advanced robot.
+baba Robo is a vision based advanced robot.
 It will bring future of computer vision and artificial intelligence.
 Here we are integrate five human sensor in single system and create new sense.